Christian teachings & beliefs on

 the nature and morality of sexual orientation and same-gender sexual behavior.
 The viewpoints also apply to the liberal and conservative wings of many other religions.

-We concentrate on Christianity because there are almost 60 North Americans who identify themselves as Christian for each adherent to Judaism -- the next largest religion.
+We concentrate on Christianity because there are almost 60 North Americans who identify themselves as Christian for each adherent of Islam or Judaism -- the next largest religions.

 Approaches differ among the various denominations of Christianity: